 - It occurs in any other kind of public place;

 - It occurs in a moving or parked vehicle, regardless of whether you are the driver or passenger, unless you are riding in a limousine and you are in the back.

-In addition to the stated definition of an open container violation, it is also illegal to carry previously opened bottles of alcohol anywhere except for the trunk of your vehicle.
+In addition to the stated definition of an open container violation, it is also illegal to carry previously opened bottles of alcohol anywhere in your vehicle except the trunk.